RedStone OEV Auctions

 function payBid(uint256 bidAmount) external override onlyExecutor {

-// Send the exact strictly negotiated OEV bid amount in native HYPE
+// Send the exact strictly negotiated OEV bid amount in native token

 // back to the Executor.
 The Executor tracks this via its receive() hook.